Chez Reavie

-Early career
+Early life and amateur career

-Reavie was born in Wichita, Kansas.
+In 1981, Reavie was born in Wichita, Kansas.
 He attended Dobson High School in Mesa, Arizona.
-He played college golf at Arizona State University.
+Reavie played college golf at Arizona State University.

+Professional career

+In 2004, Reavie turned professional.
 Reavie played on the Nationwide Tour from 2005 through 2007, where he won once at the 2007 Knoxville Open.
 He finished 18th on the money list on the Nationwide Tour in 2007 to earn his PGA Tour card.

-PGA Tour

-Reavie's rookie season on the PGA Tour was in 2008.
+In 2008, Reavie's rookie season on the PGA Tour.
 During this season, on July 27, 2008, Reavie won his maiden PGA Tour title, at the 2008 RBC Canadian Open.
 The win earned him $900,000 and a two-year exemption to remain on the PGA Tour.

 Knee surgery limited Reavie in 2010 and he began the 2011 season on a major medical extension, where he had thirteen events to keep his Tour Card.
 Reavie did not earn enough to retain full tour privileges, but by merely making the cut at the 2011 Memorial Tournament (the final start of his exemption), he earned conditional status for the rest of 2011.
 Reavie still managed to play in 22 events, making 15 cuts, and placing high enough to earn a spot in the FedEx Cup playoffs.
 His earnings of over one million dollars prior to the FedEx Cup secured his 2012 Tour Card.
 He nearly won for the first time in over three years at the 2011 Deutsche Bank Championship, but had encountered difficulties on the 18th hole, before losing to Webb Simpson on the second extra hole of a playoff.
 He would finish 10th in the 2011 FedEx Cup standings, 34th on the money list with $2,285,067, and an OWGR rank of 67th after ending 2010 762nd in the world.

 After a mediocre 2012 season, that saw Reavie finish 135th on the money list, he went back to Q School to regain his PGA Tour card.
 He finished T22 and was one of the last players to earn a PGA Tour card through Q School.
 He is also the last former PGA Tour winner to regain a Tour card in that manner.

 Reavie had left wrist surgery and did not play during the 2013–14 season.
 He was granted 24 starts for the 2014–15 season to satisfy a medical extension.